welter808/cwelter_TSWD_portfolio/FinalProject_Part1.md

-# Part I: Final Project
+# Final Project: Part I
 > **“We know of no other occupation that requires such extensive training, which is held in such esteem as a contribution to culture and pays so little.”** - William Baumol

 ## Outline